A scruple for hard decisions

 - 2.

-Five named critics — Skeptic, Economist, Future Self, Rival, Friend — each argue against your decision using your exact words.
+Five named critics.
+Skeptic, Economist, Future Self, Rival, Friend.
+Each argues against your decision using your exact words.

 - 3.